gbmcarlos/skellington/README.md

 * Production-ready: it will optimize Composer's autoload in production

 ### How to install it
-* This skeleton is available as a [composer package in packagist.org](https://packagist.org/packages/gbmcarlos/skellington), so you only need to run `composer create-project --remove-vcs gbmcarlos/skellington --no-install [folder-name]` with the name of the folder where you want to create the project
+* This skeleton is available as a [composer package in packagist.org](https://packagist.org/packages/gbmcarlos/skellington), so you only need to run `composer create-project --remove-vcs --no-install --ignore-platform-reqs gbmcarlos/skellington target-directory 2.0.*` with the name of the folder where you want to create the project
 * After that, just `cd` into the project folder and start a new repository with `git init` and add your new remote with `git remote add origin {new_remote}`
 * Start working